jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/GUIDE.md

 _Part of the "zero to vanilla web developer and test engineer" workshop (zero, as in zero prior knowledge)_

 I have tried to use as few tools and helpers as possible to demonstrate a UI testing framework using only w3c-driver and chromedriver.
 The only either requirement is having Node installed.
+While you can follow this guide and edit your code purely on the github, it is far better to have a code editor on your machine.
+You can then push your code changes from that (see `CODING.md`)

 # Create a repo on github